 This Kinder Scout Walk from Edale is one of the Peak District’s most iconic walking routes.
-In this guide, I share an exciting circular walking route to Kinder Scout, as well as all the essential info you’ll need before visiting.
+In this guide, I share an exciting circular route to Kinder Scout and all the essential info you’ll need before visiting.

 Disclosure: Some of the links in this post are affiliate links.
 If you purchase a product through these links, we will earn a small commission at no extra cost to you.
 And we can continue bringing you free tips and advice.
 If you found the content helpful and are kind enough to use our affiliates – you are awesome, and we thank you!